 Since the SNCP has been implemented, the vast majority of sampling under the framework of the legislation has been carried by the CA. Any official control is carried out by auxilliaries under the supervision of the OV, when the OV cannot perform himself the official control.
 From the beginning of the programme, the officers conduct an animal welfare check list at least once annually per registered farm.
-The check-list holds information regarding not only animal welfare issues but also details about biosecurity measures.
+A biosecurity check-list, common to all commercial flocks is also filled in once annually.
 Every check-list is a control document.